alexk99/the_router/bras/bras_howto_eng.md

 I am going to briefly describe them according to the context of our test lab.

 Dynamic interfaces (dynamic VIF or vlan per subscriber) are created automatically by TheRouter software in a response to subscriber's packets received at a router port.
-They cannot be created via rcli interface or using a configuration file command.
-In order for the router to start creating dynamic VIFs it should be configured on which port it should expect a subscriber's traffic by using flag "dynamic_vif".
+They can not be created via rcli interface or using a configuration file command.
+To start creating dynamic VIFs TheRouter should be told on which port subscriber's traffic is expected, which could be done by using the "dynamic_vif" port flag.

 	port 0 mtu 1500 tpid 0x8100 state enabled flags dynamic_vif bond_slaves 1,2

-When TheRouter receives on a such port a packet that doesn't match any known virtual interfaces (VIFs), it creates a new dynamic VIF provided that creation of the VIF is authorized by the RADIUS protocol.
-VLAN id values for the new VIF are gathered from the ethernet header of a packet triggered the creation.
+When TheRouter receives on a such port a packet that doesn't match any known virtual interfaces (VIF), it creates a new dynamic VIF provided that creation of the VIF is authorized by the RADIUS protocol.
+VLAN id values for the new VIF are gathered from the ethernet header of the packet triggered the creation.

 The RADIUS request to authorize a creation of a new dynamic VIF contains subscriber's VLAN data.